bjornharrtell/extjs/docs/guides/class_system/README.md

 ## I. Overview
 ______________

 Ext JS 4 ships with more than 300 classes.
 We have a huge community of more than 200,000 developers to date, coming from various programming backgrounds all over the world.
-At that scale of a framework, we face a big challange of providing a common code architecture that is:
+At that scale of a framework, we face a big challenge of providing a common code architecture that is:

 - familiar and simple to learn
 - fast to develop, easy to debug, painless to deploy